vvp002/Yelp/ios_yelp_swift-master/README.md

-# Project 3 - *Name of App Here*
+# Project 3 - Yelp

-**Name of your app** is a Yelp search app using the [Yelp API](http://www.yelp.com/developers/documentation/v2/search_api).
+Yelp is a Yelp search app using the [Yelp API](http://www.yelp.com/developers/documentation/v2/search_api).

-Time spent: **X** hours spent in total
+Time spent: 5 hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] Table rows for search results should be dynamic height according to the content height.
+- [x] Table rows for search results should be dynamic height according to the content height.
-- [ ] Custom cells should have the proper Auto Layout constraints.
+- [x] Custom cells should have the proper Auto Layout constraints.
-- [ ] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
+- [x] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).

 The following **optional** features are implemented: